cf12/umd-cmsc414-cryptography/README.md

  6. A $1000 transfer from your savings account to your checking account, to be executed tomorrow
  7. A balance request for your savings account
- 8. A request for payment of $1000 to your checking account from your savings account
+ 8. An invoice request issued by your checking account for payment of $1000 from your savings account
  9. A balance request for your checking account

 You are also given additional ciphertext streams, which are from